Annie E. A. Walker: Biography

-After graduating in 1895, Walker sailed to Paris in September where she studied at the prestigious Académie Julian, likely the first African-American woman to do so.
+After graduating in 1895, Walker sailed to Paris in September, where she studied at the prestigious Académie Julian, likely the first African-American woman to do so.
 She was honored by being chosen to exhibit her work at the 1896 Paris Salon, the official juried art exhibition of the Académie des Beaux-Arts in Paris.
-The work exhibited was a pastel drawing entitled La Parisienne, a portrait of a woman now in the collection of Howard University.
+The work exhibited was a pastel drawing entitled La Parisienne, a portrait of a woman now in the Howard University collection.

 After her studies, Walker traveled to London, Switzerland, and Italy.
-Walker returned to the United States in December 1896, where she settled in Washington, D.C.
+Walker returned to the United States in December 1896, settling in Washington, D.C.
 She continued to paint and draw while balancing her responsibilities as the wife of a successful lawyer.
-However, two years after returning from Paris, Walker suffered a nervous breakdown, possibly due to the strain of societal pressure and expectations, and ceased her artistic work, remaining an invalid, homebound, until her death in 1929 in Washington, D.C.
+However, two years after returning from Paris, Walker suffered a nervous breakdown, possibly due to the strain of societal pressure and expectations, and ceased her artistic work, remaining invalid and homebound, until she died in 1929 in Washington, D.C.

-Although Walker's promising career was tragically short, she was noted especially for her pastels, which were compared with those of Alice Pike Barney, and which were shown at Howard University.
-Art historian Tritobia Hayes Benjamin noted Walker's "..tireless courage, determination, and persistence in becoming an artist in the face of racism and sexism..."
+Although Walker's promising career was tragically short, she was noted especially for her pastels, which were compared with those of Alice Pike Barney and shown at Howard University.
+Art historian Tritobia Hayes Benjamin said Walker's "...tireless courage, determination, and persistence in becoming an artist in the face of racism and sexism..."
 She describes Walker's work as "...academic in style and execution, and illustrates an active intuitive ability and spirit, as well as a masterful control of the medium."
-Walker died on June 9, 1929 at the age of 73 and was buried in Harmony Cemetery in Washington DC.
+Walker died on June 9, 1929, at the age of 73, and was buried in Harmony Cemetery in Washington, D.C.